taskiq-python/taskiq/docs/guide/routing-and-flows.md

   Configure broker membership before scheduler startup.
 - `Context.requeue()` sends through the broker currently executing the task.
 It does not re-resolve a task route across brokers.
+- Immediate retries published by `SimpleRetryMiddleware` or `SmartRetryMiddleware` stay on the broker currently executing the task, so the retry keeps that broker's send lifecycle and result backend.
+When `SmartRetryMiddleware` uses a `ScheduleSource`, it creates a normal `ScheduledTask`; the scheduler then applies the late route-resolution rules above.
 - Taskiq does not preserve inbound source-flow provenance yet because that data is not stored in `TaskiqMessage` or `Context`.